 Native to the southern part of the state, Zydeco is a unique blend of French Acadian accordion music and lively Creole beats.

 The music genre evolved in the early 20th century in rural parts of the state.

 Louisiana has many famous Zydeco musicians and the music genre even has a special Grammy awards category.

-Zydeco music is perfect for dancing and weekends spent in the countryside eating Cajun-creole food and listening to Zydeco are a great Louisiana tradition.
+Zydeco music is perfect for dancing and weekends spent in the countryside eating Cajun-creole food as well as listening to Zydeco are a great Louisiana tradition.

-Opelousas, a small town in the Southeastern part of the state is known as the Zydeco capital of the world and hosts the biggest Zydeco music festival.
+Known as the Zydeco capital of the world, it hosts the biggest Zydeco music festival.

-The festival features live performances by leading bands and zydeco musicians, parades, arts and crafts festival and highlights the Creole culture.
+The festival features live performances by leading bands and zydeco musicians, parades, as well as arts and crafts festival.

-Other places to enjoy Zydeco music include New Orleans Jazz festival and music clubs around major cities in southern Louisiana.
+Other places to enjoy Zydeco music include New Orleans Jazz festival as well as music clubs around major cities in southern Louisiana.

 The state has many other underrated attractions including charming small towns, festivals, museums, and more, and is worth a visit while in the Deep South.

 We hope you like our post on the fun things to do in Louisiana.